KippAD/portfolio-project-2/TESTING.md

 ### **Resolved**

 **Answers Appearing Twice** - One of the main bugs throughout the development process was the issue of randomizing the answer options in the game.
 After trying different functions, the issue was finally resolved by selecting four random indexes and pushing their values to an array.
 By using the .includes() method, answers were prevented from appearing twice.
-The same method was then used for the correct answer - an index of which answer button to fill is generated, but will only fill it if the correct answer does not already exist in the array of generated answers.
+The same method was then used for the correct answer - it would only be added to the answer button if its value did not already exist in the array.

 **Answers Not Displaying** - An issue that took up a fair amount of time in the development process was the answers not showing when the game was started at the end of a quiz.
 After hours of comparing values and types of data, the solution was simply that the buttons had to be reassigned on every game iteration.

-**Home/Back Icon** - In pages the home icon and back icon would not load the main menu.
+**Home/Back Icon** - In pages the home icon and back icon would not load to the main menu.
 The reason for this was that the file path in the a element was set from the position of the JavaScript file, and not from the index.html itself - where the JavaScript was inserting the html.

 **Hover Issues** - During the game the CSS hover pseudo class would not function as expected.
 The issue was related to the CSS alterations made by JavaScript taking precedent.
 The bug was resolved by adding classes with greater importance to the function, meaning that the hover had better priority.